Skip to content

 Morning

+Leeds Walking Tours are run by Blue Badge guides on Saturday mornings and give you the opportunity to discover the story of Leeds through its buildings, spaces and people.
 Leeds City Walking Tours have an extensive range of walking tours, and you can book a bespoke, private tour too.
-Leeds Walking Tours are run by Blue Badge guides on Saturday mornings and give you the opportunity to discover the story of Leeds through its buildings, spaces and people.
-For a unique cultural walking tour led by refugees, book onto a tour by social enterprise, Tales of a City Tours.
-Another intriguing option is the Leeds Black History walk, meeting at the University of Leeds Parkinson Building every Saturday at 11am.
+For a unique cultural walking tour Leeds Black History walk, meet at the University of Leeds Parkinson Building the first Saturday of the month at 11am.
 The tour tells the unseen stories of Yorkshire’s African community, from ancient history and empire through to contemporary identity.

 Afternoon